-Hospitals are labor intensive because they provide around-the-clock care, including nursing supervision to patients and services provided by other clinical, professional, and semiprofessional staff members.
+A hospital that is owned by investors who benefit financially from its operation.
+Also called a for-profit hospital.
+Hospitals are labor intensive because they provide continual nursing supervision to patients, in addition to the services given by other clinical, professional, and semiprofessional staff members.
 Physicians petition for privileges to practice in hospitals.
-While they admit and provide care to hospitalized patients, until recently the majority of physicians were not hospital employees and hence were not directly accountable to hospital management.
-However, nonemployee physicians retain a major responsibility for determining which hospital services are provided to patients and how long patients are hospitalized.
+While they admit and provide care to hospitalized patients, most physicians are not hospital employees and hence are not directly accountable to hospital management.
+However, physicians retain a major responsibility for determining which hospital services are provided to patients and how long patients are hospitalized.
 Thus, physicians play a critical role in determining a hospital's costs and revenues and hence its financial condition.